SingularityKChen/Weekly_Review_in_NTU/2020-03-29-CodeStudy-Fuzzer.md

 ### Get Legal Message

-`legal_dest` is used to see whether current address is legal.
+`legal_dest` is used to see whether the current address is legal.

 ```scala
     val legal_dest = edge.manager.containsSafe(addr)
 ```

-And each TileLink operation will produce one kind of legal message, so it use mux to get the current operation's legal message.
+And each TileLink operation will produce one kind of legal message, so it uses mux to get the current operation's legal message.

 ```scala
     val legal = legal_dest && MuxLookup(a_type_sel, glegal, Seq(